openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 ## Special DPTs

-OpenHAB supports all DPTs supported by the corresponding release of Calimero library.
+OpenHAB supports all DPTs supported by the corresponding release of the Calimero library.

 Additional DPTs have been introduced to add functionality: